-Bryce's area of expertise is cutting and colouring.
-He's been hairdressing since 1988, having left school in Palmerston North to do his apprenticeship at Jam with Tony.
+Bryce is definitely the character of the salon.
+Originally from Palmerston North where Tony was his hairdresser, he left school in 1988 to do his apprenticeship.
 He then travelled overseas, and worked as a hairdresser in London and Scotland.
 Colouring was more basic back in the late '80s and early '90s, Bryce says, and came into its own in the mid-'90s, which coincided with his return to Wellington.
-Bryce rejoined Jam in 2007, and loves being part of a salon with such depth of experience on the floor, and client diversity.
+Bryce joined Jam in 2007 and loves being part of a salon with such depth of experience on the floor, and client diversity.
 "We cut the hair of the grandchildren of some of the original clients," he says.
 When he's not at Jam, Bryce likes to play Warcraft, watch what’s on Netflix, and shop at Trade Aid.
 If you enjoy a laugh as well as a great haircut, Bryce is the expert at both!

 Marianna is a self confessed colour geek .
 As the salons blonde guru she loves creating easy to care for colours and cuts that fit her client's individual look.
 Her number one priority is beautiful healthy hair.
 Also as a curly headed person herself she knows what clients with the curls need but is also never opposed to a creative challenge!
 She's all about her client's visit being relaxed and enjoying their time in the salon.
 When not at work, she's either playing with dogs or going on outdoor adventures.